-The third party operators may elect not to undertake development activities, or may undertake such activities in an unanticipated fashion, which may result in significant fluctuations in capital expenditures and amounts available for distribution to Trust unitholders.
+The third party operators may elect not to undertake development activities, or may undertake such activities in an unanticipated fashion, which the rate of production of the reserves.

 Developing oil and natural gas wells and producing oil and natural gas are costly and high-risk activities with many uncertainties that could adversely affect future production from the Underlying Properties.
 Any delays, reductions or cancellations in development and producing activities could decrease revenues that are available for distribution to Trust unitholders.